4 Ideas to Help Your Retail Store Run Smoothly

 Culture evolves and develops in a cycle.
 Here is a great article to help you understand this concept.
 The reason this is significant is that if you try and change the attitudes of your employees (like many managers do) the culture cycle proves that it will not work.
 You have to change the beliefs and values in order to change the attitudes.
 Everything speaks in your culture.
 Every sign you make, every policy you pass, every decision you make reflect the true beliefs and values you espouse as a business.

-Take some time to examine your vision for the store.
-And then examine the culture and see if it is aligned.
-My experience has shown that this disconnect is most often the cause of the frustration of the storeowner.
+Take some time to examine your vision for the store, and then examine the culture and see if it is aligned.

 The number one reason employees don't do what they are supposed to do is because they think they are!
 Absent standards in your retail store, employees will create their own.
-I cannot tell you how many times I have listened to a store owner complain about the job the employees were doing only to find out there were no standards in place for how to do the job.
 How does an employee know they are doing it right or wrong if there are no standards to go by.

 Accountability is a good thing for your retail employees.
-And the fact is, most retail managers (especially when they are owners) delegate very poorly.
+Most retail managers delegate very poorly.
 They try to do too much of the work themselves.
 Assign a "champion" for each area of your store.
-For example, in my shoe stores, we had a champion for athletics, one for dress, one for casual, etc. As the champion, the person was responsible for merchandising, pricing, restocking and training the other employees on the products in his or her area.

 This system made our retail stores ready to sell at all times.
 And it made it easy to hold the employees accountable.
 Prior to this system, we would simply make a "to do" list of the things that needed to be done that day.
 And when things didn't get done or were done poorly or worse yet, just missed, it was hard to know who was at fault.
 And the reality is, the manager is the one at fault in this situation.